The National History Day program provides teachers with an innovative teaching tool that instills important skills in a fun and engaging format.

 Class Visits and Professional Development

 Want to bring in our outreach professionals to your classroom?
-Looking for continuing education or graduate credits?
+Looking for continuing education credits?
 Check out the Outreach and Professional Development page.

 Sign Up for our Teaching with Primary Sources course!

 This 3 CPD credit online Thinkport course is an in-depth look at how to use the Maryland History Day program to increase student analysis skills.
 Teachers will produce a History Day project themselves, while creating a master plan for using Maryland History Day in their own classrooms.
 Sign Up Here